vinefeeder/VineFeeder/README.md

 *Category Browsing*: Services support browsing by category, allowing users to explore
     content within specific genres or collections.

-"Video Download": Once media content is selected, videos can be downloaded directly
+*Video Download*: Once media content is selected, videos can be downloaded directly
     from the service using predefined tools (e.g., devine).